Why we go to church.

 Yes, you can build sound Christian faith as a result, and find all the evidence you need to believe in God’s existence.
 Please see the article, “Framework for evidence” to understand what I actually mean by ‘evidence’.

 And the Church is a great place to begin anyone’s journey of faith, as such.
 Very importantly, we can at least notice subtle evidence of God’s presence in almost any Christian fellowship of faith.
 From my own past experience as an atheist, I know that it may be hard for some readers to ‘swallow’ this.
 But you can read about it in the article, “The subtle stuff in any church“.
+AND stay with me, because I have more serious stuff to add to that statement soon.
+BUT we’ll stay with the subject of ‘subtle stuff’ for now.

 Look, as I found out at the beginning of my own journey of faith, there is just this sense of peace that awaits each of us who do attend church.
 Yes, it is hard to put ‘that one’ into words.
 The sensation of ‘being at ease’ usually sticks with us for hours after leaving church.
+Just click the link above to read more about the subject.

 4. GAINING ESSENTIAL KNOWLEDGE OF FAITH